marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 ---

-On your Kali Linux, start a local web server, and put an IPA in the web root directory:
+On your Kali Linux, start a local web server, and put an IPA in the web root directory (i.e. `somedir`):

 ```bash
 python3 -m http.server 9000 --directory somedir